 The following rates apply at the state and city level:

-Because each county and city charges a slightly different sales tax rate in North Carolina, it is recommended you use a sales tax calculator to determine the rate that will apply for your municipality.
+Because each North Carolina county and city charges a slightly different sales tax rate in North Carolina, it is recommended you use a sales tax calculator to determine the rate that will apply for your municipality.

 The following situations constitute sales tax nexus in North Carolina:

-To learn more about establishing sales tax nexus and determining if you’ll need to collect sales tax in the state, you can visit the North Carolina Department of Revenue website here .
+To learn more about establishing sales tax nexus and determining if you’ll need to collect sales tax in the state, you can visit the North Carolina Department of Revenue website here.

 Once you have established that you have sales tax nexus in North Carolina, you must register with the state to acquire a sales tax permit for collection.
-The state offers two different ways to register for collection of sales tax, including:
+The state offers two ways to register for the collection of sales tax, including:

 You will pay North Carolina sales and use tax by: